COVID-19 Testing Clinic Q&A

+People who experience fever, cough, shortness of breath, fatigue, headache, sore throat, and loss of taste or smell, may have COVID-19.
 We are offering COVID-19 testing at our urgent care clinic.
-We are also open for all your urgent care needs.
-You can walk-in, make an appointment online or see us via telemedicine.
-Call us today for more information!
-We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Cypress CA, Stanton CA, Garden Grove CA, Fullerton CA, Placentia CA, and Olive CA.
+We are also open to all your urgent care needs.
+You can walk in, make an appointment online or see us via telemedicine.
+We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804.
+Contact us today for more information!

 Here at SoCal Urgent Care, we’ve been following the COVID-19 (coronavirus) pandemic and taking the necessary precautions in response.
 These precautions include ensuring our clinic is clean, safe, and well-equipped, and now we’re offering testing for patients with any of the symptoms associated with COVID-19 infection.
 If you have any of these symptoms and live in the Anaheim area, call our clinic today for COVID testing near you.
 Read on to learn more.

 The most common symptoms tend to be fever, tiredness, and dry cough.
 These symptoms may be mild, but you might experience more serious symptoms like shortness of breath/difficulty breathing, chest pain/chest pressure, and/or loss of movement/speech.
 It can take 2 to 14 days for symptoms to become apparent, and you might not even show any symptoms at all.

 Even if you and your family seem to be symptom-free, it’s still important for you all to limit and control your interactions, take the recommended precautions, and follow the guidance of your local health officials.
 If you or a loved one does experience any of the minor symptoms of COVID-19, then you should consider getting a test for it.
 If the symptoms are life-threatening or if you think they could be, then you must call 911.